piratesofR/2016-Presidential-Election/README.md

 regression model and the random forest are valid, while the outcome from the first regression model and the regression tree is not.

 1. The files "regression_data_v4.csv", "Variables_v9_raw.csv", the folder "Geospatial Data" and the markdown document need to be in one folder

-3.Set the working directory in R to that folder
+3. Set the working directory in R to that folder
+4. Install Packages knitr and rmarkdown, as well as dependencies
+5. Install all packages specified in the markdown document

-4.Run the model.
+6. Run the model.